Temasek-Dynamics/gestelt/docs/radxa_setup.md

     - Make sure your user (default is "rock") is added to the dialout group through `sudo usermod -a -G dialout $USER`
 2. Unable to boot up Radxa.
     - Did you miss out on any installation steps?
     - If not, proceed to reflash the bootloader.
+This is done by pressing the boot button on radxa and connecting it to the PC.
+You would then run the following command: `sudo boot-g12.py /path/to/fip/radxa-zero/u-boot.bin`